 Each of these themes and their associated goals (described on the following pages) helped shape the future land use map and land use designations.
-The Allied Strategy Recommendations, beginning on page 250 in the full document, also offer detailed guidance on how to move this vision forward in ways that complement the future land use map.
+The Allied Strategy Recommendations, beginning on page X (page#), also offer detailed guidance on how to move this vision forward in ways that complement the future land use map.